 Material costs are the total cost of the materials required to produce the part.
 Something like ABS is relatively expensive, whereas polypropylene is extremely inexpensive.
 Polystyrene tends to be a mid-range cost material.

 Mold closures are vital for consideration by the design engineer when it comes to designing an injection molding part.
-Incorrectly applying a feature may result in an undercut mold which will require special tooling.
+Incorrectly applying a feature may result in an undercut mold requiring special tooling.
 Similarly, parting must be considered as well.
-Assuming an incorrect parting direction will also result in special tooling being required in order for the mold to function normally.
-It is vital for the design engineer to remember that undercuts are both a function of the part geometry and the mold parting direction.
+Assuming an incorrect parting direction will also result in special tooling being required for the mold to function normally.
+The design engineer must remember that undercuts are both a function of the part geometry and the mold parting direction.